Forget Brunch: Why Lunch Might Be the Best Meal of the Day and the Best Places to Go in California

-In the U.S., brunch gets weekends, Easter and Mother's Day.
-Dinner gets date nights, special occasions, Thanksgiving and Christmas.
-And lunch?
-Lunch usually gets leftovers.
-After reading this article (https://www.insider.com/weekday-lunch-around-the-world-2016-11), I have been intentionally celebrating lunch.
-Below are some of my recent lunch adventures.
+In the U.S., brunch gets the weekends, Easter, and Mother’s Day.
+Dinner gets date nights, holidays, and special occasions like Thanksgiving and Christmas.
+But lunch?
+Lunch usually gets whatever is left in the fridge—or skipped entirely.

 HiroNori is the creation of founders Hiro Igarashi and Nori Akasaka who partnered to create, what they say is, "the best ramen in California."
 HiroNori has 10 locations throughout the state.
 I ate at the Irvine location on Michelson Drive.
 The restaurant offers three kinds of ramen: tonkotsu, shoyu and vegan, which you can load up with all kinds of toppings.
 I highly recommend the garlic and house spicy sauce which are both offered at no extra charge.